boeni-industries/aico/README.md

 **Purpose**

 AICO is an open-source, local-first AI companion designed to be emotionally present, embodied, and proactive.
 It is built for privacy, extensibility, and genuine relationship—not just productivity.
-AICO combines advanced conversation, emotion simulation, personality, and agency with a modular, message-driven architecture that prioritizes user autonomy and security.
+AICO naturally recognizes and builds individual relationships with family members while maintaining a consistent personality, creating authentic bonds without technical barriers.
+It combines advanced conversation, emotion simulation, personality, and agency with a modular, message-driven architecture that prioritizes user autonomy and security.

 ## Vision

-AICO aims to be a true sidekick: emotionally aware, visually present, and capable of self-driven initiative.
+AICO aims to be a true family member: emotionally aware, visually present, and capable of self-driven initiative.
+Like a real person, AICO recognizes each family member naturally through voice and behavior, building unique relationships while maintaining its core personality.
 Its architecture enables seamless evolution from basic companion to proactive confidante, sidekick, and beyond—while keeping user data private and local.

 **Core Principles:**
 - **Autonomous agency** – Proactive, self-driven behavior and curiosity
 - **Local-first, privacy-first** – All data and processing remain user-controlled
 - **Modular, message-driven design** – System > Domain > Module > Component hierarchy, strict boundaries, and ZeroMQ/Protocol Buffers messaging
+- **Natural family recognition** – Multi-modal identification without technical authentication
 - **Real-time emotional intelligence** – Multi-modal recognition and simulation
 - **Extensibility** – Plugin system, APIs, and admin tools for customization